keboola/connection-docs/management/project/users/index.md

 see the name of the project and request access which must be approved by a current member of the project.

 ## Authentication
-There are three options for authenticating a KBC account:
+There are three options for authenticating a Keboola Connection account:

 - Google account
 - Combination of an email address and the associated password